 Supports graduate students who are conducting research dealing with quality of life and psychological well-being.

 Supports junior researchers investigating the relationship between survey respondents and survey interviewers.

 Provides research grants to emerging scholars investigating roles and relationships and their effects on physical and mental health.

 Supports the research and training of junior researchers, especially women and those studying older populations.

-Supports emerging scholars conducting economic research using the Health and Retirement Study, the Panel Study of Income Dynamics, the University of Michigan Surveys of Consumers, and time use data.
+Supports emerging scholars conducting economic research using the Health and Retirement Study, the Panel Study of Income Dynamics, the University of Michigan Surveys of Consumers, or time use data.

 Provides dissertation support for one U-M doctoral candidate each year who is committed to using empirical science to help solve the challenges confronting society.